coatyio/coaty-js/docs/man/developer-guide.md

 |-- util          - useful utility functions
 ```

-and optional specialized modules that are only needed for specific types of
+and optional specialized modules that are only needed/available for specific types of
-Coaty agents:
+Coaty agents running on specific platforms:

 ```
 |-- scripts           - Build-supporting scripts for use by Coaty agent projects